-If a child is identified as having SEND, we will write an Individual Learning Plan (ILP) for them.
-This plan will be based on your child's needs that have been identified through observations in class as well as routine assessments and specific diagnostic tests when necessary.
+If a child is identified as having SEND and does not have an Education, Health and Care Plan (previously a Statement), we will write an Individual Learning Plan (ILP) for them.
+This plan will be based on the assessments undertaken to identify your child's needs.
 It will contain small, focussed targets for your child to work towards.
-The ILP will identify who is working with your child in school, when and in what context, for example one-to-one with our SENDCO, Claire Murphy, or a teaching assistant, or in-class support.
-Each term these ILPs will be reviewed with an interim discussion close to half term.
-As a parent / carer you will also be invited to contribute to and be involved in these reviews.
+The ILP will identify who is working with your child in school, when and in what context, for example one-to-one with our SENDCO Anne Roberts or a teaching assistant, or in-class support.
+All adults who work with your child will have a copy of the ILP and will be aware of their targets.
+Each half term these ILPs will be reviewed; as a parent / carer you will also be invited to contribute to and be involved in these reviews.
 Following each review, targets will be revised or new targets set, to allow your child to continue to make good progress towards their longer term goals.

-In our termly Pupil Progress Meetings, the progress of every child is discussed, with a particular focus on those children on our SEND register.
-The class teachers and SENDCO meet each half term to discuss the progress and interventions of each pupil with SEND.
-If at any point we feel our provision is not having the intended impact, we will review and if necessary change it, drawing on the advice and expertise of external agencies if we feel it is needed.
+In our termly Pupil Progress Meetings the progress of every child is discussed, with a particular focus on those children on our SEND register.
+If at any point we feel our provision is not having the intended impact we will review and if necessary change it, drawing on the advice and expertise of external agencies if we feel it is needed.
 Our Headteacher reviews the assessment data six times during the school year which shows that our provision is effective because our SEND children are making good progress, either in line with their peers or within their own context.
-This was also validated by OFSTED in our most recent inspection in January 2018.
+This was also validated by OFSTED in our most recent inspection in April 2014.

 At each Pupil Progress Meeting there is a member of the Governing Body present so that they can monitor and evaluate the effectiveness of the process.
-The SENDCO regularly updates the

-Governing Body and there is a SEND Governor who meets with the SENDCO regularly to maintain an overview of provision and its effectiveness.
+The SENDCOs regularly update the Governing Body and there is a SEND Governor who meets with the SENDCOs regularly to maintain an overview of provision and its effectiveness.